Dante-Tsys/Study-Repository/README.md

-# Study Repository – Trainee at T-Systems
+# Study Repository – Intern at T-Systems

 ## 📘 About
 This repository contains study materials, exercises, and practice projects developed during my intern program at T-Systems.